Localisation testing – Our international crowd and the role they play in the world of testing

 In former blogposts we introduced testers from China or Italy to you, but this blog post intends to portray the opportunities created from having access to such an international community.
 I would like to tell you more about localisation testing, details about the method and how international testers can be a part of delivering high quality software applications to every country on the globe.
 As every application has its own specific target group, we can provide international clients with exactly the testers needed to guarantee valuable results.

-One very specific testing service that is performed by our worldwide crowd is localisation testing.
-This kind of testing examines whether the translated content shown on websites or apps makes sense to the target group and if there are any layout or functionality problems due to different lengths of texts or foreign letters.
+This very specific testing service is performed by our worldwide crowd.
+It examines whether the translated content shown on websites or apps makes sense to the target group and if there are any layout or functionality problems due to different lengths of texts or foreign letters.
 It’s a mix of functional and usability testing and best performed before going live.

 As all international businesses need an international online presence, the easiest example would be the website of a worldwide established group.
 When translating a website, there are lots of challenges to face.
 When it comes to usability, the most obvious is of course the translation – it has to be clearly understandable for the target group in the corresponding country.
 Depending on the industry, there is technical or scientific vocabulary that might be harder to translate.